Fresno State Library

 Circulation

-The Library maintains a database of names, addresses, phone numbers, E-mail addresses, and university identification numbers for Fresno State students, faculty, and staff and similar information for holders of other types of borrowing cards.
+The Library maintains a database of names, addresses, phone numbers, e-mail addresses, and university identification numbers for Fresno State students, faculty, and staff and similar information for holders of other types of borrowing cards.
 This information is not disclosed to individuals outside the Library, except as required by law.
 In addition, the Library does not reveal who has borrowed specific books or the borrowing records of individuals, except as required by law.
-Following common practice, the names of borrowers are removed from the record for each book 60 days after it is returned.
+Following common practice, the names of borrowers are removed from the record for each book 30 days after it is returned.
 The Library does not retain listings of materials borrowed by individuals.

 Interlibrary Loan